Quicr/bare-rust/README.md

 Rust on Hactar
 ==============

-This directory contains a prototype of a new structure for Rust code on the Hactar UI chip.
+This repository contains Rust crates for developing firmware for the Hactar UI chip.
 It currently contains three primary crates:

-- `ui-app`
-    * The device-independent aspects of the UI chip logic
+- `ui-app`: The device-independent aspects of the UI chip logic
     * Tests that verify that this logic works as intended, given the right inputs.
     * An enum of events that can be emitted by the hardware (basically, async inputs)
     * An `Outputs` trait that captures the ways that the app can invoke hardware capabilities
-- `ui-stm32`
-    * Code to instantiate the app on the Hactar stm32f405 chip
+- `ui-stm32`: Code to instantiate the app on the Hactar stm32f405 chip
     * An implementation of the traits in the `ui-app` crate based on the Hactar EV12 hardware platform.
     * An entry point function that instantiates the app and the board abstraction, and routes events from ISRs to the app.
-- `ui-laptop`
-    * Code to instantiate the app in a terminal window
+- `ui-laptop`: Code to instantiate the app in a terminal window

-There are also a few other crates here for other purposes:

-- `mgmt-embassy`: An experimental MGMT chip firmware that just echos UART data to demonstrate how to do UART+DMA.
-It also has logic to pipes UART data back and forth to the UI chip.

-- `net-idf`: An experimental NET chip firmware that connects to wifi and makes a websocket connection.
+## CMOX

+The `cmox` directory contains crates that enable the use of the STM Cryptographic library ("Cortex-M Optimized Crypto Stack").
+Following the Rust "sys-crate" pattern, it contains two crates:

-- `cmox-sys`: A `-sys` module for the STM cryptographic library.
+- `cmox-sys`: A bindgen-generated unsafe API and logic to link the CMOX library
+- `cmox`: A safe, idiomatic API to the functions exposed by `cmox-sys`

+These libraries currently build successfully, including building and running tests on the UI chip.
+However, tests are currently failing due to some low-level issues.

+## Archive

+The `archive` directory contains some earlier attempts at getting Rust running on Hactar, some parts of which may be useful for future development.
+See the README in that directory for more details.

 ## Quickstart

+Prerequisite: [probe-rs]

 ```
 # To run in a terminal window
 > cd ui-laptop
 > cargo run

-# To run on an EV12 board
+# To run on an actual UI chip, via ST-LINK
 > cd ui-stm32
-> cargo build
-# Connect USB-C cable to Hactar
+# Connect ST-LINK to UI chip
-# You may have to modify the Makefile to point to a local Hactar flasher script
-> make flash
+> cargo run
 ```

+The expected behavior is:
+* Pushing the PTT (top) button should illuminate the green LED
+* Pushing the AI (bottom) button should illuminate the blue LED
+* If both buttons are pushed at the same time, the LED should be cyan

 ## FAQ